cuppa-framework/cuppa/docs/_docs/getting-started.md

 {::options parse_block_html="true" /}
 <div class="alert alert-info" role="alert">
-#### Integrations
+#### Already got tests?

-If your project already contains tests that were written with another testing framework, we offer [several methods]({{ site.baseurl }}/docs/integrating-with-existing-tests) to integrate Cuppa.
+If your project already contains tests that were written with another testing framework, there are [several methods]({{ site.baseurl }}/docs/integrating-with-existing-tests) to integrate Cuppa.
 </div>